xxradar/k6_loadtesting/readme.md

-# Running K6 load testing on Docker and Kubernetes
+# Running K6 load testing on Docker
+Visit https://k6.io/ for more information.

 ## Create a load testing script
 ```